proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 entirely written in Rust in 2020.

 Well, I need to correct myself: Only the server side is written in Rust.
-The product also includes a GUI, which is browser based and is written in Javascript.
+The product also includes a GUI, which is browser based and written in Javascript.

 But everyone here is exited about the Rust language, so we asked